-Our parameter of interest, $\beta$ , measures the contemporaneous effect of a change in air pollution on election outcomes within the same county.
-A causal interpretation of $\beta$ requires that pollution is uncorrelated with any determinants of election outcomes conditional on controls and fixed effects, i.e.
+Our parameter of interest, β , measures the contemporaneous effect of a change in air pollution on election outcomes within the same county.
+A causal interpretation of β requires that pollution be uncorrelated with any determinants of election outcomes conditional on controls and fixed effects, i.e.

-$$E(\varepsilon{it}|PM10{it}, X{it}, \delta_i, \tau_t) = 0.$$ (2)
+$$E(\varepsilon{it}|PM10{it}, \mathbf{X}{it}, \delta_i, \tau_t) = 0.$$ (2)

-Given the two-way fixed effects, $\beta$ is causally identified if the fluctuation in pollution levels within a given county is uncorrelated with time-varying determinants of voting in the same county.
+Given the two-way fixed effects, β is causally identified if the fluctuation in pollution levels within a given county is uncorrelated with time-varying determinants of voting in the same county.
 Our controls account for several common challenges to identification.
 Weather conditions may affect who votes as well as for what party - for example, by affecting turnout or people's mood on election day - while being potentially correlated with air pollution.
 To address this challenge, we control for a set of potential confounders, namely temperature, relative humidity, wind speed and precipitation.
 When the outcome is a vote share, we also control for voter turnout.
-This helps with the interpretation of the effect: conditional on turnout, $\beta$ represents the effect on pollution on vote shares rather than the number of votes.
+This helps with the interpretation of the effect: conditional on turnout, β represents the effect on pollution on vote shares rather than the number of votes.

 We address several identification challenges in robustness checks.
 One challenge could be local economic shocks or public policies that may simultaneously affect pollution and voting.
 For example, the closure of a nearby factory or changes in local environmental regulations may reduce pollution levels while leading to a response among voters.
-We address this challenge in two ways.
-First, we show regressions with placebo election dates before and after the actual date.
+We address this challenge in three ways.
+First, we perform balancing tests whereby we regress economic outcomes on pollution and condition on fixed effects and controls.
+Insignificant coefficients suggest that the fluctuations in pollution used for identification are unrelated with fluctuations in economic variables.
+Second, we show regressions with placebo election dates before and after the actual date.
 The idea is that profound local shocks or policy changes should affect pollution levels both before and after the actual election.
 However, if we do not observe significant effects after the election date, this indicates that our results are not confounded by local shocks.
-As a second robustness check, we follow Deryugina et al. (2019) and instrument for air pollution with changes in local wind directions, which are plausibly orthogonal to local economic shocks.
+As a third robustness check, we follow Deryugina et al. (2019) and instrument for air pollution with changes in local wind directions, which are plausibly orthogonal to local economic shocks.

-A further challenge is voting by mail, whose share among all eligible votes stands between 13% and 28% (Bundeswahlleiter, 2017).
+A further challenge is voting by mail, whose share among all eligible votes in the sample period stands between 13% and 28% (Bundeswahlleiter, 2017).
 Because we neither observe the time at which mail voters send their ballot papers nor the place in which they cast their vote, we likely assign the incorrect level of air pollution to mail voters.
 We assign the concentration of particulate matter on the election day despite the fact that they have cast their vote up to one month before the election, and potentially in a different place.
 In Appendix B, we show that the absence of detailed data on mail voting is akin to a measurement error problem, which - under reasonable assumptions - leads to attenuation bias.
 A back-of-the-envelope calculation shows that the estimates are attenuated by around 15-20%.